Abstract

 - Notification

-Request and responses are used for procedure call.
-They both contains a message ID that allows to match a response with the corresponding response.
+Request and responses are used for procedure calls.
+They both contain a message ID that allows to match a response with the corresponding response.
 Notifications are sent and received without any message ID, they are identified by a method name.

 Typically a RPC server will receive requests and send back response.
 A client will send requests and receive response.
 Both client and server can send and receive notifications.